Trafford Park: Decline and regeneration

 In the 1960s employment in the park began to decline as companies closed their premises in favour of newer, more efficient plants elsewhere.
-Ellesmere Port and Runcorn at the western end of the Manchester Ship Canal were in the ascendency industrially and they overtook Trafford Park in economic importance.
-In 1967, employment had fallen to 50,000 and there was a further decline in the 1970s.
-In 1971, Stretford Council responded by setting up the Trafford Park Industrial Council (TRAFIC), membership of which was open to any firm in Trafford Park.
-One of TRAFIC's early initiatives was to encourage businesses in the park to address the general air of decay, by improving their own areas through landscaping and other environmental improvements.
-The park's decline was exacerbated by the decreasing use of the Manchester Ship Canal during the 1970s, which was unable to accommodate the newer, larger container ships then entering service.
-By 1976, the workforce had fallen to 15,000, and by the 1980s industry had virtually disappeared.
+Ellesmere Port and Runcorn at the western end of the Manchester Ship Canal overtook Trafford Park in economic importance.
+In 1967 employment had fallen to 50,000 and there was a further decline in the 1970s.
+In 1971 Stretford Council responded by setting up the Trafford Park Industrial Council (TRAFIC), membership of which was open to any firm in Trafford Park.
+One of TRAFIC's early initiatives was to encourage businesses in the park to address the general air of decay by improving their own areas through landscaping and other environmental improvements.
+The park's decline was exacerbated by the decreasing use of the Manchester Ship Canal during the 1970s, which was unable to accommodate the newer, larger container ships entering service.
+By 1976 the workforce had fallen to 15,000, and by the 1980s industry had virtually disappeared.

-On 12 August 1981, 483 acre of Trafford Park – along with Salford Quays – were declared an Enterprise Zone by the UK government, in an attempt to encourage new development within the estate.
-The new status did little to reverse the park's fortunes however; during a 1984 House of Commons debate, Member of Parliament for Stretford, Tony Lloyd, described the area's decline as "spectacular and disastrous".
-The target had been to create 7,000 new jobs over 10 years, but by 1986 only 2,557 had been created, not even enough to compensate for the ongoing job losses caused by closures within the park.
-On 10 February 1987 the Trafford Park Development Corporation was formed to assume responsibility for a 3130 acre Urban Development Area that included not only Trafford Park but also parts of Stretford, Salford Quays, and the former steelworks at Irlam, now known as Northbank.
-Of the four redevelopment schemes undertaken by the corporation one, Wharfside, included 200 acre of the eastern end of the park as well as part of the ship canal docks and the area around Manchester United F.C.'s Old Trafford football ground to the east of the Bridgewater Canal.
-The intention was to build "a flagship site" containing prestigious accommodation for offices, shops, and "hi-tech" industries, capitalising on the area's proximity to Manchester city centre and mirroring the earlier success of the redevelopment at nearby Salford Quays.
+On 12 August 1981, 483 acre of Trafford Park – along with Salford Quays – were declared an Enterprise Zone by the UK government in an attempt to encourage new development within the estate.
+The new status did little to reverse the park's fortunes; the target had been to create 7,000 new jobs over 10 years, but by 1986 only 2,557 had been created, not enough to compensate for the job losses caused by closures within the park.
+On 10 February 1987 the Trafford Park Development Corporation was formed to assume responsibility for a 3130 acre Urban Development Area that included Trafford Park and also parts of Stretford, Salford Quays, and the former steelworks at Irlam, now known as Northbank.
+Wharfside, one of four redevelopment schemes undertaken by the corporation, included 200 acre of the eastern end of the park as well as part of the ship canal docks and the area around Manchester United F.C.'s Old Trafford ground to the east of the Bridgewater Canal.
+The intention was to build "a flagship site" containing prestigious accommodation for offices, shops, and hi-tech industries, capitalising on the area's proximity to Manchester city centre and mirroring the earlier success of the redevelopment at nearby Salford Quays.